Color Instabilities in the Quark-Gluon Plasma: Introduction

 Models that assume that parton-parton collisions are responsible for the thermalization of weakly coupled plasmas usually obtain a significantly longer equilibration time.
 To thermalize the system one needs either a few hard collisions of momentum transfer of order of the characteristic parton momentum\footnote{Although anisotropic systems are considered, the characteristic momentum in all directions is assumed for the purpose of qualitative discussion to be of the same order.}, which is denoted here as $T$ (the temperature of the equilibrium system), or many collisions of smaller transfer.
-As discussed in e.g. \cite{Baier:2000sb}, the inverse equilibration time is on the order of $\tau_{\rm eq}^{-1} \sim g^{26/5} Q_s$.
+As discussed in e.g. \cite{Baier:2000sb}, the inverse equilibration time is on the order of $\tau_{\rm eq}^{-1} \sim g^{26/5} Q_s$ where $Q_s \sim 1 \div 3$ GeV is the so-called QCD saturation scale.
 Recent detailed calculations of the role of instabilities suggest that instabilities work to reduce the equilibrium time to $\tau_{\rm eq}^{-1} \sim g^5 Q_s$ \cite{Kurkela:2011ti}.
+This represents only a short reduction in the equilibration time, however, one must keep in mind that this is an estimate for when the system is fully equilibrated, with isotropic momentum-space distributions in the local rest frame.
+Going beyond such parametric estimates, numerical studies of QGP plasma instability evolution have demonstrated that the turbulent cascade induced by the chromo-Weibel instability, in particular, results in fast thermalization of the QGP, in the sense that an anisotropic but thermal gluon distribution function is established, within 1 fm/c after the collision \cite{Attems:2012js}.
+Such QGP plasma instability studies have dramatically improved our understanding of the early-time dynamics of gauge fields generated in heavy-ion collisions, demonstrating that instabilities drive the system to maintain large gluon occupancies which result in a fundamental change to our understanding of perturbative approaches to QGP dynamics.
+As a result, the turbulent cascade induced by QGP plasma instabilities now forms a starting point for studies of QGP thermalization using weak-coupling methods \cite{Berges:2013fga,Gelis:2013rba}.
+In addition, the existence of a high-occupancy turbulent field background causes one to revisit the calculations of QGP transport coefficients in order to take into account the effect of strong-field domains which induce a so-called anomalous shear viscosity \cite{Asakawa:2006tc,Asakawa:2006jn}.
 In this review, we aim to provide an accessible entry point to understanding the role of plasma instabilities for the equilibration and various signatures of a QGP.